-Despite the visitors, preserving the agricultural 13,000 residents of Napa integrity of our community is the bedrock of our County commute to work economic future.
-Over 40 years ago in 1968 the outside of our region County Board of Supervisors created the first Ag Preserve in the country, a zoning ordinance that 15,500 non resident workers sets a priority for lands north of the City of Napa commute to jobs in Napa on the Valley floor as first and foremost to be County used for agriculture.
-This was publicly supported in two separate propositions in 1990 and then 44,340 people live and work again in 2008 .
-Napa Valley's commitment to in Napa County the Ag Preserve is now guaranteed until 2053.
-4.7 Million tourists/yr The implication of the Ag Preserve zoning is that our Valley must rely on the current infrastructure 2 North/South Roads , , of roads, as there is no ability to construct Result: Gridlock & Accidents significant additions to roads and highways in Resolit.
-Ondioek & Accidents the Ag Preserve.
+Despite the visitors, preserving the agricultural integrity of our community is the bedrock of our economic future.
+Over 40 years ago in 1968 the County Board of Supervisors created the first Ag Preserve in the country, a zoning ordinance that sets a priority for lands north of the City of Napa on the Valley floor as first and foremost to be used for agriculture.
+This was publicly supported in two separate propositions in 19908 and then again in 20089.
+Napa Valley's commitment to the Ag Preserve is now guaranteed until 2053.

+The implication of the Ag Preserve zoning is that our Valley must rely on the current infrastructure of roads, as there is no ability to construct significant additions to roads and highways in the Ag Preserve.